FedDebug: Systematic Debugging for Federated Learning Applications: Related Work

-Most relevant work to {\tool} primarily focuses on finding clients' contributions to a global model without exposing the private data to a central server ~\cite{zeng2021comprehensive}.
-In practice, individual clients report information about training such as dataset size and performance metrics to the central aggregator \cite{zhang2020hierarchically, kang2019incentive, goetz2019active, sarikaya2019motivating, zeng2020fmore, ye2020federated, le2021incentive}.
-Existing approaches use prior information \eg previous task performance and data quality obtained via third-party services to evaluate clients' models \cite{ur2021trustfed}.
-Some approaches recommend cross-validating clients' models on another client's local dataset ~\cite{lyu2020towards}.
-Another alternate is to maintain a validation dataset at the central server to evaluate clients' models ~\cite{lyu2020collaborative, chen2020focus}.
-A major limitation of the above FL-related approaches is that the aggregator server is entirely dependent on the client\textquotesingle s reported information or test data to evaluate clients' models.
-The aggregator also assumes that all clients are trustworthy about their performance in these approaches, which invites adversarial clients to exploit FL in order to retrieve clients' private data.
-Cross validation is also prohibited due to limited computing resources for edge devices such as smart home sensors. \tool overcomes the limitations of debugging faulty clients with interactive and automated approaches that are privacy preserving.
+Most relevant work to {\tool} primarily focuses on finding clients' contributions to a global model without exposing the private data to a central server~\cite{zeng2021comprehensive}.
+In practice, individual clients report information about training, such as dataset size and performance metrics, to the central aggregator~\cite{kang2019incentive, sarikaya2019motivating, zeng2020fmore, ye2020federated, le2021incentive}.
+Existing approaches use prior information \eg previous task performance and data quality obtained via third-party services, to evaluate clients' models~\cite{ur2021trustfed}.
+Other approaches recommend cross-validating clients' models on another client's local dataset~\cite{lyu2020towards}.
+Another alternate is maintaining a validation dataset at the central server to evaluate clients' models~\cite{lyu2020collaborative, chen2020focus}.
+A major limitation of the above FL-related approaches is that the aggregator server depends entirely on the client\textquotesingle s reported information or test data to evaluate clients' models.
+The aggregator also assumes that all clients are trustworthy about their performance in these approaches, which attracts adversarial clients like the ones in targeted poisoning attacks~\cite{ozdayi2021defending}.
+Cross-validation is also prohibited due to limited computing resources for edge devices such as smart home sensors. \tool overcomes the limitations of debugging faulty clients with interactive and automated approaches that preserve privacy.